How To Give an Elevator Pitch (With Examples)

 In this article, we share several elevator pitch examples, along with tips to help you craft and deliver your personal message.

 What is an elevator pitch?

 A personal elevator pitch is a quick summary of yourself.
-It’s named for the amount of time it should take to deliver it—the duration of a short elevator ride (roughly 30 to 60 seconds or 75 words).
-Elevator pitches are sometimes thought to be specific to an idea or a product, but you can also use it to sell yourself as a professional.
+It’s named for the amount of time it should take to deliver it, which is usually the duration of a short elevator ride (roughly 30 to 60 seconds or 75 words).
+Elevator pitches are sometimes thought to be specific to an idea or a product, but you can also use them to sell yourself as a professional.